FSGModding/FSG_Mod_Assistant/DEVELOP.md

 If using VSCode, the build files already exist, just press `F5` to run the program.
 If running from the command line, use

+Before running for the first time, you must build the dependencies.
+Run yarn in the repo folder.

+`# yarn`

 ### Run Development Version

 `# .\node_modules\.bin\electron .`